catenax-ng/eclipse-tractusx.github.io/docs-kits/kits/behaviour-twin-kit/adoption-view/to-be-considered/cx-updates.md

 <!-- END OF HEADER -->

+Once in a year, Catena-X components may be uptdated to a newer version.
+The former version must be provided/maintained for at least one year after the update-deadline.
+{TODO}{Link, describe}
-To be merged into "To Be Considered"
+*To be merged into "To Be Considered"*

 <!-- START OF FOOTER -->